-1 Introduction
+1. Introduction

 In trawl fisheries, fish herding is associated with three components of the trawl gear: the trawl doors, the sweeps, and the ground gear (Winger et al., 2010).
-The doors and sweeps are the first parts of the gear to have contact with the fish.
+The doors and sweeps are the first parts of the gear to interact with the fish.
 The doors spread the gear and the sweeps connect the doors to the trawl, and they also herd the fish towards the trawl mouth.
-Once in the trawl mouth, the herded fish swim in the trawl direction until they cannot keep up with the trawl speed and then fall back into the trawl net.
-When the fish enter the trawl net, the herding process is considered to be complete.
+Once in the trawl mouth, species like cod (Gadus morhua) and other gadoids swim in the trawl direction until they cannot keep up with the trawl speed and then fall back into the trawl net.
+Other species can react differently and swim in different directions in the trawl mouth area.
+When the fish pass the trawls mouth area and enter the trawl net, they are further gathered until they are finally collected in the codend.